Dems call Trump 'inciter in chief' of Capitol attack: Watch live impeachment coverage

-Opening the first full day of arguments, the lead House prosecutor said they will lay out evidence that shows the president encouraged a rally crowd to head to the Capitol, then did nothing to stem the violence and watched with "glee" as a mob stormed the iconic building.
+Opening the first full day of arguments, the lead House prosecutor promised to lay out evidence that shows the president encouraged a rally crowd to head to the Capitol, then did nothing to stem the violence and watched with "glee" as a mob stormed the iconic building.
 Five people died.

 "To us it may have felt like chaos and madness, but there was method to the madness that day," said Rep. Jamie Raskin, D-Md.

-The day's proceedings were unfolding after an emotional Tuesday start to the trial that left the former president fuming after his attorneys delivered a meandering defense and failed to halt the trial on constitutional grounds.
+The day's proceedings were unfolding after an emotional Tuesday start to the trial that left the f ormer president fuming when his attorneys delivered a meandering defense and failed to halt the trial on constitutional grounds.
 Some allies called for yet another shakeup to his legal team.

 Trump is the first president to face an impeachment trial after leaving office and the first to be twice impeached.
 The riot followed a rally during which Trump urged his supporters to "fight like hell," words his lawyers say were simply a figure of speech.
 He is charged with "incitement of insurrection."